bioshazard/mirror-docs/memory-bank/productContext.md

 ## How It Should Work

-The system should automatically mirror raw HTML documentation from a specified domain, convert it to Markdown format, generate a sitemap, and provide an index of local full-docs references.
+The system will function as a CLI tool (`mirror_docs.py`) that accepts a domain, documentation path, output directory, and sitemap file name as arguments.
+It will mirror the HTML content, convert it to Markdown, generate a sitemap, and store the results in the specified output directory.

 ## User Experience Goals